RobustIntelligence/docs/html/_sources/for_data_scientists/how_to_guides/integrations/model/huggingface.md.txt

     The maximum sequence length (in tokens) supported by the model.
 If `null`, RIME infers the maximum length from the pretrained model and tokenizer.

-- **`class_map`**: List[int] or null, *default* = `null`

-    If provided, RIME reorders the model's predicted class probabilities.
-For example, suppose your dataseet has labels [0, 1] meaning ["Negative", "Positive"] respectively, but the model outputs probabilities for classes ["Positive", "Negative"].
-Providing`"class_map": [1, 0]` would make the model compatible with the dataset.
-Default to the natural order of model logits.

-- **`ignore_class_names`**

-    If `True`, ignore the label names provided in the Huggingface model's `label2id` configuration.
-Otherwise, use the configured label names as the `class_names` within RIME and verify they match any provided manually or through the provided dataset.